Queensland Naturalists Club: History

 Since its inception the Club has had a strong emphasis on excursions and field studies.
 At first, half-day or full-day excursions were held, usually on a Saturday.
 Gradually camps and extended excursions were added, and members have visited sites throughout our own area of south-east Queensland and have recorded their observations, in some cases being able to note changes in the ecology of a place over a period; the Christmas Creek area, for example, was visited by the Club in 1941 and again in 1991, with interesting changes noted.
 Regular day or week-end excursions have been augmented by long excursions to areas on the islands of Moreton Bay, the Great Barrier Reef, Cape York Peninsula and inland Queensland; in recent years excursions to Tasmania, to south-east Asia and to the south Pacific have provided interest, pleasure, and some new scientific information.
 Some changes have taken place over the years, perhaps most obviously in costume; women members no longer climb mountains in the long voluminous skirts of the early days, while none of the men these days attend in suits and ties.

 The Club has changed its name twice.
 From the Field Naturalists’ Club, it became The Queensland Naturalists’ Club and Nature-lovers’ League in 1922.
 Although separately administered, the Nature-Lovers’ League was organised by the senior club to encourage the interest of children in nature study, mainly by talks and field studies for teachers and trainee teachers.
 Juniors could purchase for a penny a handsome certificate of membership.
 The pledge was “I promise to protect all worthy native Birds, Animals and Plants, and to encourage the study of Natural History”; perhaps goannas were not “worthy” animals.
 From 1938 to 1940, about 9 000 certificates were sold, mainly at the Queensland Museum, but after this activity waned, and by 1949 the Club was titled as now, The Queensland Naturalists’ Club.
 More recently, for several years the Club presented Junior Naturalist’s Awards to young members who satisfactorily completed natural history projects.
 In recent years, with the profusion of alternative entertainment and the pressure of school and social programmes, participation by children in Club activities has become much less.
 For many years the Club sponsored a Natural History Prize as part of the annual Science Contest for students conducted by the Science Teachers’ Association.

-The Club’s emblem is a young Bunya Pine tree, which appeared on the cover of The Queensland Naturalist from 1921 to 1978, when it developed a second canopy.
-Bunya Pines probably live to 400 or 500 years.
-Let us hope that our Club may do the same, and that it will still have “Clubability”.
+The Club’s emblem is a young bunya pine tree, which appeared on the cover of The Queensland Naturalist from 1921 to 1978, when it developed a second canopy.
+Bunya pines probably live to 400 or 500 years.